 Cantara has been packaged as a Flatpak as well and can be installed and updated from flathub.org.
 This requires an installed flatpak on your operation system.
 Some distribution like Fedora have this already out of the box, in other distributions like Arch Linux, you need to install it manually.

 Installing a flatpak from flathub can be done via a graphical software management tool, for example Gnome Software or KDE Discover, or via the command line:

 Depending on the flats you have already installed, flatpak might download several houndreds of megabytes for the required KDE/Qt-runtimes.
 That being said, although the actual Cantara flat is less then 4 MB installing Cantara via flatpak is for sure not the most disk space friendly way.

-As an other distribution-independant way of using Cantara, you can manually download and install the binaries.
+As an other distribution-independant way of using Cantara, you can manually download and run the binary.
 Please be aware that Cantara needs the libqt5pas library which is normally resolved by the package dependancy management of your distribution’s package manager.
 However, if you don’t use the package manager for installation, you need to install libqt5pas manually.
-Afterwards, download the Zip-File from the Github Repository, extract it and run
+Afterwards, download the Zip-File from the Github Repository, extract it, make the binary executable and run

 lazbuild from your local repository.
 If you prefer QT5, you could also install

 lazarus-qt instead of lazarus if the distribution provides a certain package.
 After you have done that, the compilation is quite easy: Download the source code, extract it and run lazbuild with the appropriate options.

 wget https://github.com/reckel-jm/cantara/archive/refs/tags/v2.5.0.tar.gz tar -zxvf v2.5.0.tar.gz cd v2.5.0 make

 If you prefer GTK2, change the option to

 --ws=gtk2 in the makefile.
 If done with no errors, you will find the executable binary